islamarr/shutterstock_image_list/README.md

 About this project
 --------------
+🚀 List of awesome pictures from ShutterStock.

-🚀 Sample implementations for MVVM architecture pattern and clean code.
+🛠 Simple implementation for MVVM architecture pattern and clean code.

 🛠 SOLID principles.